brainhack-school2020/stephaniealley_bhs2020_project/README.md

 * Git/GitHub for version control of the project, including the markdown document and the code
 * Nilearn for implementation of the machine learning model
 * DataLad for version control of the data through processing and analysis
-* Jupyter notebooks for accessibility and sharing of the code and analysis
+* Jupyter notebooks for accessibility and sharing of the code, analysis, and visualizations
 * Visualization (plotly) for creating interactive figures
 * Binder for incorporating the GitHub repository, Docker file, and Jupyter notebooks into a live environment that can easily be shared